Interstate 49: Arkansas

-I-49 in Arkansas is composed of three disconnected segments: northern, southern, and a short connector skirting Fort Smith near Fort Chaffee.
+I-49 in Arkansas is composed of three disconnected segments: northern, southern, and a short connector skirting Fort Smith near Fort Chaffee designated as AR 549.

 The southern segment of I-49 enters Arkansas from Louisiana.
 The short segment progresses northward to a temporary terminus at US 71 and US 59 at the Texas state line north of Texarkana.

 The northern segment of I-49 in Arkansas, most of which was formerly signed as part of I-540, begins at I-40 in Alma and runs north to Northwest Arkansas through the Boston Mountains.
 The freeway passes through steep, sparsely populated terrain before entering the Bobby Hopper Tunnel in Washington County.
 Entering Northwest Arkansas, I-49 has seven exits for Fayetteville and three exits for Springdale before entering Benton County.
 The route serves as the boundary between Bentonville and Rogers, with seven exits for the two cities.
 After an interchange with US 71 just south of the Bentonville–Bella Vista city line, I-49 follows the Bella Vista Bypass, which runs to the south and west of Bella Vista before crossing into Missouri.

 I-49 is designated as the Boston Mountains Scenic Loop between Alma and Fayetteville.
 The I-49 designation replaced the I-540 designation through Northwest Arkansas in March 2014, with the exception of the Bella Vista Bypass, which was constructed between July 2011 and October 2021.

 Missouri

 I-49 enters Missouri from Arkansas on the Bella Vista Bypass, eventually reuniting with US 71 south of Pineville.
 Continuing northward, I-49 passes through several smaller communities, including Neosho, before reaching Joplin.
 In Joplin, I-49 junctions with I-44 and begins a short concurrency with I-44 for exits 11 through 18.

 Just a few miles east of Joplin, I-49 leaves I-44 and heads north and enters Carthage, intersecting with Interstate 49 Business (I-49 Bus.)/Route 171, which provides an alternate route for northbound I-49 travelers through Joplin.
-I-49 then passes through Nevada and other communities before reaching the Kansas City area.
+I-49 then passes through Nevada and other communities before reaching the Kansas City metropolitan area.
 I-49 intersects with I-470 and I-435, which provides connection to I-70, I-35, and I-29.

-In south Kansas City, at Bannister Road just north of the Grandview Triangle, the I-49 designation ends, and the freeway continues as Interstate 435 north to I-70 west and the expressway continues as US 71, which proceeds into downtown Kansas City as Bruce R. Watkins Memorial Drive.
+In south Kansas City, at Bannister Road just north of the Grandview Triangle, the I-49 designation ends, and the freeway continues as Interstate 435 north to I-70 west and the expressway continues as US 71, which proceeds into Downtown Kansas City as Bruce R. Watkins Memorial Drive.